TGuillerme/moms/README.md

 ## Associated paper

-By the following associated paper: [Shifting spaces: which disparity or dissimilarity metrics best summarise occupancy in multidimensional spaces?](https://www.biorxiv.org/content/10.1101/801571v1)
+By the following associated paper: [Shifting spaces: which disparity or dissimilarity measurement best summarise occupancy in multidimensional spaces?](https://doi.org/10.1002/ece3.6452 )
 This paper details the behaviour of several disparity metrics and discuss the advantages and disadvantages of using them (or not).
 This paper is also **fully reproducible!**